Dunit05/Dunit05/README.md

 - 👀 I’m interested in full stack developemt
 - 🌱 I’m currently learning React.js, and various other frontend tech stacks
 - 💞️ I’m looking to collaborate on anything
-- 📫 You can reach me on instagram @tdm0302 or @tdmwebsolutions
+- 📫 You can reach me on instagram @tdm0302 or @tdmwebsolution
+- 💻 You can also look in to my business at tdmwebsolutions.com